Policy Considerations for Rural MOUD Programs

 Drug Addiction Treatment Act of 2000 (DATA 2000)

 The Drug Addiction Treatment Act (DATA) of 2000 expanded established regulations to enable physicians to prescribe buprenorphine in settings other than OTPs, such as in physician offices, clinics, and primary care settings.
-The Act requires physicians to complete specialized training prior to applying for a buprenorphine waiver.
-This act helped increase access to MOUD, but restricted the number of patients a provider can treat at one time.
-Originally, providers could treat no more than 30 patients at a time during their first year following a waiver, though the law has been amended to increase those limits.
+Previously, providers were required to complete specialized training prior to applying for a waiver (referred to as DATA waiver or x-waiver) to prescribe medications, like buprenorphine.
+As of December 30, 2022, the x-waiver requirement has been removed.
+Eligible providers may prescribe medication within their practice to treat OUD, in accordance with state law.

 Ryan Haight Online Pharmacy Consumer Protection Act of 2008